Isla Fisher biography

 Isla took a break to study acting in Paris, then moved to London where she appeared in stage productions, on television and in film, making her debut playing "Australian Girl #1" in the small budget movie Out of Depth (2000).
 Back in Australia, she played Mary Jane in the major American motion picture Scooby-Doo (2002), starring Sarah Michelle Gellar.
 On the basis of her work in the film, Fisher landed an American agent and moved to Los Angeles.

 She progressively found herself getting larger roles in I Heart Huckabees (2004) starring Mark Wahlberg and Naomi Watts, Wedding Crashers (2005) with Owen Wilson and Vince Vaughn, Definitely, Maybe (2008) opposite Ryan Reynolds and Abigail Breslin and finally, the lead role in Confessions of a Shopaholic (2009).
 She provided a voice for the animated features Rango (2011), starring Johnny Depp and Rise of the Guardians with Hugh Jackman, Alec Baldwin and Chris Pine.
 She also appears in The Great Gatsby (2013) alongside Leonardo DiCaprio.
-More recently, she was seen in films such as The Brothers Grimsby (2016), Keeping Up with Joneses (2016) and Tag (2018).
+More recently, she was seen in films such as The Brothers Grimsby (2016), Keeping Up with Joneses (2016), Tag (2018) and The Beach Bum (2019).

 The author of two bestselling novels, "Seduced By Fame" and "Bewitched," Isla is currently working on her first screenplay.
-She divides her time between in London and Los Angeles and lives with husband, actor Sasha Baron Cohen, and their daughter, Olive Cohen.
+She divides her time between in London and Los Angeles and lives with husband, actor Sasha Baron Cohen, and their three children: Olive, Elula and Montgomery.

 Isla Fisher Filmography